 - Should the government offer school vouchers?50% say NO

-- Are education vouchers good public policy?55% say YES
+- Education vouchers: Are education vouchers good public policy?50% say NO

 History and Debate of School Vouchers